leafstudiosDot/classroom/README.md

 2. `yarn run dev` or `bun run dev`

 ## Database
+- `rails generate migration <AnyName>` to generate a new migration file
 - `rails db:migrate` to migrate to the database
-- `rails generate migration <AnyName>` to generate a new migration file
+- `rails db:migrate:reset` to reset the database (remove's data in database)

 © 2024 leafstudiosDot & other Roomital contributors